stephentetley/factio/README.md

 ~~~

-**Caution** Factio depends on `flix-sandbox` that is an incubator
+**Caution** Factio depends on `flix-sandbox` an incubator project geared towards adding
-project towards adding more "base" modules to Flix.
+more "base" modules to Flix.

 Add at least the Charset module from here: